Parallel two-scale finite element implementation of a system with varying microstructures: Introduction

 \section{Introduction}

-Transport and diffusion phenomena interacting at multiple scales (multiscale) are ubiquitous in natural sciences and engineering \cite{weinan11}.
-Multiscale modeling is an effective technique to describe these phenomena, which may easily become computationally intractable.
-Specifically, scale-separated models allow us to examine the interplay between processes active on vastly different length and time scales; defining, for example, phenomena on \emph{macroscales} and \emph{microscales} \cite{horstemeyer90,steinhauser2017computational,Simpson2018, engquist2009multiscale, Seguin2020}.
+Models involving transport and diffusion phenomena interacting at multiple scales (multiscale) are ubiquitous in the natural sciences and engineering \cite{weinan11}.
+Multiscale modeling is a key tool for developing effective techniques to describe these phenomena, which may otherwise be computationally intractable.
+Specifically, assuming scale-separation in models allows us to examine the interplay between processes active on vastly different length and time scales; defining, for example, phenomena on \emph{macroscales} and \emph{microscales} \cite{horstemeyer90,steinhauser2017computational,Simpson2018, engquist2009multiscale, Seguin2020}.
 In most practically relevant cases, the microscales are active in the sense that they are hosting localized phase transitions described mathematically by moving interfaces with \emph{a priori} known or unknown velocities. \AM{The case of known interface velocities is both mathematically and computationally well-understood (cf. e.g. \cite{Eden2017}), while the case of unknown interface velocities is still a matter of concern; compare \cite{Peter2022,Gahn2023, Wiedemann2023,eden2024} for some very recent asymptotic analysis results concerning closely related reaction-diffusion scenarios which arise in the context of reactive transport in porous media.}